Remember New Year's? That shiny new feeling? What if you could have that fresh start any time you wanted, just by choosing to pivot?

 #1: A One-Word Theme for the Year

 Over the past few years, instead of resolutions, I’ve aimed for intentions—specifically, one word to embody that feels like an opportunity, not an anchor.
-In 2016, it was “sovereignty;” 2017, “wholeness,” and this year: “true.”
+In 2016, it was “sovereignty;” 2017, “wholeness,” 2018, “expansion” and this year: “community.”
 One-word intentions work because they take the “shoulds” out and focus on what you desire to come into deeper connection with, not on fixing what’s wrong or broken about you.
 (Hint: If you're reading this and it's not the new year, no big deal.
 You can make a word of the month or word of the season).

 To do this, grab a notebook and something to write with.
 Turn to a clean page and draw three columns: mental, physical, and spiritual.

 For each of the columns, make a list of how you want to feel in each realm this year.